 Breaking a record set by the Great One is quite the accomplishment, and a very unlikely player did just that on this date.
-One of the National Hockey League’s charter teams has had plenty of reasons to celebrate, while two legendary goaltenders had memorable games, as well.
-Let’s begin our daily trip back through time to enjoy all the best moments April 22 has given us.
+One of the National Hockey League’s charter teams has had plenty of reasons to celebrate, while two legendary goaltenders had memorable games, and the hockey world lost another legendary Montreal Canadien as well.
+Let’s begin our daily trip back through time to take a look at all the moments, happy and sad, that April 22 has given us.